dylan-lang/testworks/documentation/users-guide/source/reference.rst

       fail.
    :parameter #key tags: A list of strings to tag this benchmark.

-   Benchmarks may contain arbitrary code and may use assertions, although that isn't required.
+   Benchmarks may contain arbitrary code and do not require any assertions.
 If the benchmark signals an error it is marked as "crashed".

-   If *expected-failure?* is set to ``#t`` or a function that when executed returns a true value, then the test will be expected to fail.
-Such a failure will be treated as a successful test run.
-If the test passes rather than failing, then that will be considered a test failure.
-This option has no effect on tests which are *not implemented* or which have *crashed*.

-   *tags* provide a way to select or filter out specific tests during a test run.
-The Testworks command-line (provided by :func:`run-test-application`) provides a ``--tag`` option for this purpose.
+Other than this, and some differences in how the results are displayed, benchmarks are the same as tests.

+.. macro:: suite-definer

+   Define a new test suite.

+   :signature: define suite *suite-name* (#key *setup-function cleanup-function description*) *body* end
+   :parameter suite-name: Name of the suite; a Dylan variable name.
+   :parameter #key setup-function: A function to perform setup before the suite starts.
+   :parameter #key cleanup-function: A function to perform teardown after the suite finishes.
+   :parameter #key description: A string describing the purpose of the suite.

+   Suites provide a way to group tests and other suites into a single executable unit.
+Suites may be nested arbitrarily.

+   *setup-function* is executed before any tests or sub-suites are run.
+If *setup-function* signals an error the entire suite is skipped and marked as "crashed".

+   *cleanup-function* is executed after all sub-suites and tests have completed, regardless of whether an error is signaled.

 Assertions
 ----------